-SlimFast is a meal-replacement system and brand of low-calorie snacks and shakes that are designed to help you lose weight by limiting the number of calories you eat in a day.
+SlimFast is a meal-replacement system and brand of low-calorie snacks and shakes designed to allegedly help you lose weight by limiting the number of calories you eat in a day.

 The company website states that the idea behind the SlimFast Plan is that eating SlimFast products will curb your appetite and keep blood glucose levels from dipping between meals so that you stay full.